AjaxIssaGod/RoTools/README.md

 3. Execute RoTools.exe
 4. Use the listed commands below to get started

+# Alternatively,
+Use Visual Studio or your favorite code writer/compiler and use the code to compile your own version.

 # Commands
 user (userid) - Show user information